mandiant/flare-fakenet-ng/README.md

  * libnetfilterqueue development files (e.g. libnetfilter-queue-dev for Ubuntu).

-Install these dependencies using the following command:
+To install these dependencies, use the following command:

     sudo apt-get install build-essential python-dev libnetfilter-queue-dev

-Install FakeNet-NG as a Python module using pip:
+Either install FakeNet-NG as a Python module using pip:

     pip install https://github.com/mandiant/flare-fakenet-ng/zipball/master

-Or by obtaining the latest source code and installing it manually:
+Or, by obtaining the latest source code and installing it manually:

     git clone https://github.com/mandiant/flare-fakenet-ng/

+Next, install Microsoft C++ Build Tools from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 Change directory to the downloaded flare-fakenet-ng and run:

+    pip install setuptools
     python setup.py install

 Execute FakeNet-NG by running 'fakenet' in any directory.